MerosCrypto/Meros/docs/Protocol/Merit.md

 - time: Time this Block was mined at.
 - proof: Arbitrary data used to beat the difficulty.

-Blocks have the following fields:

-- header: Block's BlockHeader.
-- records: List of MeritHolders (BLS Public Keys), Nonces, and Merkle tree hashes.
-- miners: List of Miners (BLS Public Keys) and Merit amounts to payout.

-A Block's hash is defined as follows:
+A BlockHeader's hash is defined as follows:

 ```
 Argon2d(